justinbois/distribution-explorer-app/continuous/student_t.rst

 Parameters
 ----------

 The Student-t distribution is symmetrically peaked, and its peak is located at :math:`\mu`, the location paramter.
 The peak's width is dictated by scale parameter :math:`\sigma`, which is positive.
-Finally, we define the shape parameter, called "degrees of freedom," as :math:`\nu`.
-This last parameter imparts the distribution with heavy tails.
+Finally, the shape parameter, called "degrees of freedom," is :math:`\nu`.
+This last parameter imparts the distribution with heavy tails for small :math:`\nu`.

 ----